LabAcoustics/piwfs/SETUP.md

 # Playback setup

-To compile PiWFS you need Rust istalled (search RustUp if you dont know how to install it) then download this repo and execute `cargo build` this should donwload and compile all dependecies and the final executable.
+To compile PiWFS you need Rust istalled (see [rustup](https://rustup.rs/) if you dont know how to install it) then download this repo and execute `cargo build` this should donwload and compile all dependecies and the final executable.

 Every playback device needs to have the `piwfs` executable as well as a audio file in a WAV format (currently only 16-bit is supported, we do not recommend